 In certain cases, though, it may be possible to predict channel width more precisely.
 One example is that of spring-dominated or spring-fed streams.
 Spring-fed streams receive the bulk of their discharge from groundwater sources and thus exhibit relatively stable hydrographs (e.g., Whiting and Moog, 2001; Manga, 1996).
-Compared to runoff-fed streams, spring-fed streams transport a proportionally larger amount of sediment in everyday flows than high-flow events, leading to different channel responses to disturbance, such as flow obstacles (Whiting and Stamm, 1995).
-Spring-fed streams are a promising test group for understanding some of the controls on stream width since their stable hydrographs reduce the number of variables impacting the channel.
+Compared to runoff-fed streams, spring-fed streams transport a proportionally larger amount of sediment in everyday flows than high-flow events, leading to different channel responses to environmental variables

 Previous studies have identified differences between runoff- and spring-fed channels (e.g., Whiting and Moog, 2001; Griffiths, Anderson, and Springer, 2008).
-Whiting and Moog (2001) studied streams in the western US, primarily in the Oregon Cascades, and found that the spring-fed streams in their study (0.005-8 m3/s) are signficantly wider than their runoff-fed counterparts.
-Conversely, a study comparing spring-fed to runoff-fed streams in Arizona (10-3 m3/s) found that spring-fed streams exhibit lower width-to-depth ratios than runoff-fed streams (Griffiths, Anderson, and Springer, 2008).
-The streams studied by Whiting and Moog (2001) and Griffiths, Anderson, and Springer (2008) are comparable in every aspect save discharge and the presence of large wood (LW).
-The streams studied by Whiting and Moog (2001) had high discharge and significant amounts of LW, while the streams studied by Griffiths, Anderson, and Springer (2008) had very low discharge and essentially no LW.
+Whiting and Moog (2001) studied streams in the western US, primarily in the Oregon Cascades, and found that the spring-fed streams in their study (0.005-8 m/s) are significantly wider than their runoff-fed counterparts.
+Conversely, a study of spring-fed streams in Arizona ( $10^{-3}$ m/s) found that spring-fed streams exhibited lower width-to-depth ratios than runoff-fed streams (Griffiths, Anderson, and Springer, 2008).
+The streams studied by Whiting and

+30 width-to-depth ratios than runoff-fed streams (Griffiths, Anderson, and Springer, 2008).
+The streams studied by Whiting and Moog (2001) and Griffiths, Anderson, and Springer (2008) are comparable in every aspect save discharge and the presence of large woody debris (LWD).
+The streams studied by Whiting and Moog (2001) had high discharge and significant amounts of LWD, while the streams studied by Griffiths, Anderson, and Springer (2008) had very low discharge and essentially no LWD.

-In many settings, including those considered in this study, LW is typically recruited through wind storms, death by bark beetles, and undercutting banks.
-The presence of LW increases variance in channel width, demonstrating the capacity to either constrict or widen (Montgomery et al., 2003).
-Channel widening associated with LW was observed by Trotter (1990), Nakamura and Swanson (1993), Hart (2002), and Faustini and Jones (2003), for example.
+The presence of LWD increases variance in channel width, demonstrating the capacity to either constrict or widen (Mont-

+- 35 gomery et al., 2003).
+Channel widening associated with LWD is observed by Trotter (1990), Nakamura and Swanson (1993), Hart (2002), and Faustini and Jones (2003), for example.
 Manga and Kirchner (2000) found that the presence of wood increases mean water depth, implying lower mean velocities but local velocity increases.
-Zhang, Rutherfurd, and Ghisalberti (2016) demonstrated that single logs can increase bank erosion via those local velocity increases, providing a mechanism for channel widening with the presence of LW.
-However, with multiple single logs in a stream, the effect is enhanced when single logs are very close together but dampened when they are moderately closely spaced (Zhang, Rutherfurd, and Marren, 2019).
-In contrast, removal of LW has been observed to cause rapid changes to channel form, including rapid channel widening (Bilby, 1984; Smith et al., 1993; Brooks and Brierley, 2000).
-The mechanism for LW constriction of channel width is streambank stabilization by LW (Montgomery et al., 2003).
+Zhang, Rutherfurd, and Ghisalberti (2016) demonstrated that single logs can increase bank erosion via those local velocity increases, providing a mechanism for channel widening with the presence of LWD.
+In contrast, removal of LWD has been observed to cause rapid changes to channel - 40 form, including rapid channel widening (Bilby, 1984; Smith et al., 1993; Brooks and Brierley, 2000).
+The mechanism for LWD constriction of channel width is streambank stabilization by LWD (Montgomery et al., 2003).